-The assessment or adjustment amount on the supporting documentation was mathematically correct for each of the 49 sampled transactions.
+The assessment or adjustment amount on the supporting documentation was mathematically correct for 49 of the 50 sampled transactions.
+IRS was unable to provide the supporting documentation for one tax assessment.

 Calculate the prorated collection amount for the sampled transactions based on information from IRS's master file and compare this amount to the amount in IRS's Collection Certification System audit files for agreement.